Hiroshi-Nakamura/AutomaticDifferentiation/README.md

 Jacobian and Hessian are popular.
 The functions `AutomaticDifferentiation::jacobian()` and `AutomaticDifferentiation::hessian()` are prepared.
-Then you can obtain them by typing the below:
+Then you can obtain them by typing the below (dim is the dimention of variables):

-    auto jac=AutomaticDifferentiation::jacobian(y);
+    auto jac=AutomaticDifferentiation::jacobian(y,dim);
-    auto hes=AutomaticDifferentiation::hessian(y);
+    auto hes=AutomaticDifferentiation::hessian(y,dim);